YELLO-belly/ogg-winmm/README.md

 - MCI send string implementation of aliases.

 TODO:
-- Try to closer match the excellent cdaudio emulation of DxWnd and it's stand alone [CDAudio proxy.](https://sourceforge.net/projects/cdaudio-proxy/)
+- ~~Try to closer match the excellent cdaudio emulation of DxWnd and it's stand alone [CDAudio proxy.](https://sourceforge.net/projects/cdaudio-proxy/)~~ (atchieved?)
+- Add support for FLAC and possibly other audio formats in player.c

 # Building: